mitchcurtis/slate/README.md

 ### Notes ###
 - This is a work in progress, but should already be usable.
 Feel free to report any bugs you find. :)
+- If you are unable to run the app on Windows, you may need to install the [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/15/release/vc_redist.x64.exe).
+If that link breaks, [this](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) or [this](https://www.visualstudio.com/downloads/) should work (choose the x64 version).
+This will be installed automatically when I get around to [making a proper installer](https://github.com/mitchcurtis/slate/issues/42).
 - The UI is currently designed for the [Material style](http://doc.qt.io/qt-5/qtquickcontrols2-material.html), and will probably look bad when run with others.

+## Building From Source ##

 ### Dependencies ###